code-gritt/loqi-ai/README.md

-# Larafast Landing Page
+# Loqi AILanding Page

-A modern, responsive landing page for Larafast - a Laravel development toolkit.
+A modern, responsive landing page for Loqi AI- a Laravel development toolkit.
 Built with React, Vite, and Tailwind CSS.

 ## Features